-Finite element simulations of the bending of the IPMC sheet

-D. Pugala,b, H. Kasemägia, M. Kruusmaaa, A. Aablooa, K. J. Kimb aInstitute of Technology, University of Tartu, Estonia bActive Materials and Processing Laboratory, Mechanical Engineering Department, University of Nevada, Reno, NV, U.S.A
+Finite element simulations of the bending of the IPMC sheet D. Pugal^{a,b}, H. Kasemägi^a, M. Kruusmaa^a, A. Aabloo^a, K. J. Kim^b ^aInstitute of Technology, Tartu University, Estonia ^bActive Materials and Processing Laboratory, Mechanical Engineering Department, University of Nevada, Reno, NV, U.S.A ABSTRACT Finite Element method is used to build and simulate an IPMC sheet.

-ABSTRACT

-Finite Element method is used to build and simulate an IPMC sheet.
 The physical bending of the realistic Nafion sheet due to the drift of counter-ions (e.g Na+) and dragged water in applied electric field are simulated.
-The effect of the concentration of counter-ions near the electrodes are tried to relate to the physical bending of the IPMC sheet.
-Mechanical properties of nafion polymer and platinum coating have taken account separately while modeling bending.
-All simulations are time dependent, thus transient model and need for few additional parameters is explained.
-Some additional effects like voltage drop at more distance points from contacts instead of constant electric field are discussed.
-Also some electrochemical reactions leading to self oscillations are explained and simulated.

-Keywords: Electroactive polymers, EAP, Finite element method, Electrochemical-mechanical analysis, Actuator, Coupled problem, Self-oscillating systems
+The effect of the charge imbalance caused by drift of counter-ions is related to physical bending of the IPMC sheet.
+Mechanical properties of nafion polymer and platinum coating have taken account separately in proposed model.
+All simulations are time dependent, thus transient model and need for few additional parameters such as damping coefficients are also explained.
+In addition to creating base model for simulating an IPMC muscle, electrochemical reactions are also introduced.
+Equations describing periodic adsorpion and desorpion of CO and OH in a platinum electrode in formaldehyde solution are coupled to the base model.
+This has allowed us to simulate self-oscillatory behavior of an IPMC sheet.
+Keywords: Electroactive polymers, EAP, Finite element method, Electrochemical-mechanical analysis, Actuator, Coupled problem, Self-oscillating systems 1.
+INTRODUCTION EAP-based electromechanical actuators are valuable for use in a number of applications starting with miniature robotics up to military and space.

-1. INTRODUCTION

-EAP-based electromechanical actuators are valuable for use in a number of applications starting with miniature robotics up to military and space.
 These actuators have light weight, noiseless motion, simple mechanical construction; large controlled displacement and good damage tolerance along with an ability to perform different movements like bending and contractions makes possible to use them as artificial muscles.
 In this letter we consider simulation of ionic polymer-metal composite (IPMC) materials with finite element method (FEM).
 IPMC materials are highly porous polymer materials such as Nafion, Fleminon, Teflon, filled with some kind of ionic conductive liquid.
 There are water based IPMCs which operate in aquatic environment and conduction is caused by ions such as Na+, K+ dissociated in water.
 Ionic liquid based IPMCs do not need wet environment for operating.
 The sheet of the ionic polymer is coated with thin metal layer, usually platinum or gold.
-In applied electric field the freely movable cations inside the polymer migrate towards an electrode, causing expansion of the material at the one end of the sheet and contraction at the other end, which leads to bending of the sheet.
+In applied electric field the freely movable cations inside the polymer migrate towards an electrode, causing expansion of the material at the one end of the sheet and contraction at the other end, which results in bending of the sheet.
 For simulating actuation of an IPMC sheet we need to solve coupled problems due to the complex nature of IPMC actuation.
 It involves working in different domains such as mechanical, electrostatic and mass transfer.
-XXX and YYY have already simulated mass transfer and electrostatic effects.
+[REF] and [REF] have already simulated mass transfer and electrostatic effects.
 We have used similar approach for these problems.
 However, new approach is introduced for mechanical bending of IPMC strip.
 By coupling those domains together we get enough accurate finite element model for an IPMC muscle sheet.
-It allows us using the model as a base for solving more complex problems, thus we have also introduced simulation of electrochemical reactions.
+It allows us using the model as a base for solving more complex problems, thus we have also introduced a simulation of electrochemical reactions.
 Further author information: (Send correspondence to Alvo Aabloo) Alvo Aabloo: Email: alvo.aabloo@ut.ee